joannayu25/NLP_Project_MIDS-W266/README.md

 Joanna Yu, Spring 2020

 ### Introduction
-While there has been rapid development in the field of Natural Language Processing in the last decade, the scarcity of labeled data remains a problem and researchers are looking for better ways to make use of the abundant unlabeled data for semisupervised learning.
+While there has been rapid development in the field of Natural Language Processing in the last decade, the scarcity of labeled data remains a problem.
 Research has shown that unlabeled data can improve adversarial robustness and consistency training is among those that show great promises.
 The recent work done by Google, titled “Unsupervised Data Augmentation for Consistency Training”, shows that back-translation, as an advanced data augmentation technique, is an effective way to improve model performance.
 This work focuses on expanding the framework from the paper to further investigate the tradeoff between labeled and unlabeled data and the role of domain relevance in semi-supervised learning using unsupervised data augmentation.

 ### Objective